zkFold/zkfold-cardano/README.md

 ## To run

+## Import circom from zkfold-base

+TODO

+### local-testnet

+Create local testnet with `local-testnet/scripts/babbage/mkfiles.sh`.
+And run with `local-testnet/example/run/all.sh`

+### e2e-test

+1) Plonk for minting tokens
+2) Symbolic for certificate and withdraw

+Create trusted setup (power of tau) and compile the script.
+Generate a proof from a witness and create redeemer.
+Deploy a local testnet or sancho.network testnet.

+### benchs

-1. `cabal run test`  to check the implementations against the test data.
+`cabal run bench-cpu-mem` to calculate the cpu/mem units of the tests in the plutus-benchmark package.
-2. `cabal run bench-uplc`        to compile the fast implementation to UPLC (`.flat`) for further processing.
+`cabal run bench-uplc` to compile the fast implementation to UPLC (`.flat`) for further processing.

+### test

-3. `cabal run bench-cpu-mem`        to calculate the cpu/mem units of the tests in the plutus-benchmark package.
+`cabal run test` to check the implementations against the test data.